Tag Archives: Mariana Mazzucato

 The overarching concept was that of a floating megacity, adrift in the oceans of a vaguely post-climate change Earth.
 We called it Witness.
 Witness had launched as a unitarian project, inspired by the floating city concept of UN Habitat, but then it had fractured along ideological lines.
 It was large enough to sustain several splinters, called Distrikts, each of them with its own economic system.
 We structured the work on Witness as a wiki (Witnesspedia), with major entries for the most important Distrikts: Libria, a hypercapitalist economy with minimal state intervention, reminiscent of much cyberpunk dystopias and, well, us.
 The Assembly, a cooperativist society with super-strong anti-monopoly culture.
 Hygge, a Nordic social-democracy on steroids; the Covenant, characterized by the presence of many monasteries and other religious institutions, with a strong manufacturing vocation (pun unintended).

-This all is fun, but quite hard to take it down one level, to imagining institutions like markets, central banking, antitrust enforcement institutions, and indicators of economic performance (because, come on, what kind of self-respecting sci-fi piece of work would still be mentioning GDP? seriously).
+This all is fun, but quite hard to take it down one level, to imagining institutions like markets, central banking, antitrust enforcement agencies, and indicators of economic performance (because, seriously, what kind of self-respecting sci-fi piece of work would still be mentioning GDP?).
 The incentive compatibility constrain kicks in.
 Perhaps the hardest nut to crack is the presence of trade across different systems: if Libria can trade freely with Hygge, will not its products – made with alienated labour – outcompete the fairer ones in Hygge?
 If not, why not?
 You find yourself designing policies that reproduce the economic systems you want – which is more or less what Graeber and Wengrow tell us real societies do.

 In trying to make these imaginary economies credible, we felt the need to come up with an origin story.
 If these systems are in our future (which makes them more relatable) there should be an incentive-compatible path from here to there.
 So, maybe a Distrikt in Witness has robust trustbusting policies.
 Problem with monopolists is that they tend to capture their regulators, because they typically have more money and woman- or manpower than them.
 So, a society with strong anti-trust policies that never had any large monopoly is in equilibrium, because no firm becomes big enough to capture the regulators.
 But a society that starts with incumbent monopolies (like we do), and then somehow introduces antitrust policies, is not, because monopolists have the power to prevent effective regulation.
 To be credible at all, an imagined future needs to be connected to the present by an unbroken series of changes, each of these is incentive compatible.
 Game theory has a formalization of this concept, called a subgame-perfect equilibrium [Selten 1988].